The Impact of a Super Bowl Ad

 Chances are you’re not ready to shell out the $5 million for a Super Bowl ad spot, but there is something you can take away from these ads and their effectiveness.
 If you’re creating an ad for your product, there are three main elements you can include to make it more memorable:

-- Create an emotional connection with your audiences.
+- Create an emotional connection with your audience.
 Let them connect with your brand on a deeper, more personal level.

 - Humour and obscurity will make you memorable.
 Say it with us, “I’m on a horse.”